Princes Group

 Princes Group plc is an international food and drink group involved in the manufacture, import and distribution of branded and customer own-brand products.
-Founded in 1880 and headquartered in Liverpool, England, it is listed on the London Stock Exchange.
+Founded in 1880 and headquartered in Liverpool, England, it is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.

 History

 The firm was founded in 1880 as a partnership by Briton William Muirhead Simpson (1842-1926) and Canadian Frank Roberts (1853-1938) and initially imported tinned lobster from Canada.
 It operated as Simpson Roberts, then created brands including Maypole (1891), Mikado (1895) and Princes (1900).
 By 1915, Simpson Roberts was the world's largest exporter of lobster, handling one third of the world's lobster trade.
 In 1919, the partnership was incorporated as a limited company.

 The company first entered continental Europe in 1960 and changed its name to Princes Foods in 1962.

 In 1964, Princes was acquired by 'Trex' manufacturer J Bibby & Sons.
 In 1973, the combined business was sold to Italy's Buitoni group, which, in 1988 was acquired by Nestlé, with Princes then sold to Mitsubishi Corporation in 1989.

 As a wholly owned subsidiary of Mitsubishi, Princes completed several high-profile mergers and acquisitions that added significant scale to the business.
 In 2011 Princes acquired two East Anglian canning operations and the Crosse & Blackwell and Farrow's brands.
 In 2012 Princes Industrie Alimentari S.r.L.
 (PIA) was created and a processing factory in Foggia, Italy was acquired.
 By 2013, the company was the UK's largest supplier of tinned food.

 In 2015 Princes Tuna (Mauritius) completed an agreement to create an enlarged tuna processing operation.

 In 2018 Princes announced a business review after net profits fell to £0.5m; in October 2018, Princes announced factories in Manchester and Chichester would close.
 By 2020, the company employed 7,000 people globally, 2,200 of them in UK.

 However, in January 2023, Mitsubishi was reported to be considering selling the Princes Group, and in March 2023 potential buyers, including Bain Capital-backed Valeo Foods and the Aurelius Group investment firm, were reported to be considering bids of around £400M.

 In May 2024, Mitsubishi Corporation agreed to sell the business to Italian-based Newlat Food S.p.A ('Newlat'), encompassing all current operations and brands in an agreement valued at £700m.
 The purchase was completed in July 2024.
 In April 2025, Newlat Foods S.p.A. changed its name to NewPrinces S.p.A.

 Princes Group was the subject of an initial public offering on the London Stock Exchange, valuing the company at £1.2 billion, in October 2025.